mtth/hdfs/README.rst

   # Instantiate the client (`root` is an optional argument enabling the use of
   # relative paths for all client commands requiring a path).
   client = KerberosClient('http://namenode:port', root='/user/alice')
-  client.write('hello.md', 'Hello, world!')
+  client.write('hello.md', 'Hello, world!') # create the file on HDFS client.rename('hello.md', 'hello.rst') # rename the file
-  client.rename('hello.md', 'hello.rst')
-  client.download('hello.rst', 'hello.rst')
+  client.download('hello.rst', 'hello.rst') # download the file as `hello.rst`
-  client.delete('hello.rst')
+  client.delete('hello.rst') # delete the remote file

 CLI